 MACNI Service provision framework

-These guidelines are effective from 1 December 2016 and will be reviewed at least annually to reflect continuous improvement developments in the MACNI program.
+These guidelines are effective from 1 December 2017 and will be reviewed annually to reflect continuous improvement developments in the MACNI program.

 Contact a Department of Health and Human Services MACNI coordinator in your local area.
 See the Locations of DHHS office in Victoria page for contact details.